Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ![PClock](../../img/wso_clock.jpg)

 A clock is provided for the WSO, including a stopwatch function.
-The watch can be set by turning the knob (<num>1</num>) on the left lower corner.
-The stopwatch function is being used by pressing the top right button (<num>2</num>).
-It is reset by pressing the top right button again.
+The watch features a hour and minute hand, and can be set by turning the knob (<num>1</num>) on the left lower corner.
+The stopwatch function is being used by pressing the top right button (<num>2</num>), it features a minute and second hand.
+The stopwatch needles are reset by pressing the top right button again.

 ## Accelerometer